matthiaskoenig/sbmlsim/README.md

 `sbmlsim`: SBML simulation made easy

-For documentation and examples see https://sbmlsim.readthedocs.io
+For documentation and examples see https://sbmlsim.readthedocs.io. `sbmlsim` is working and tested with `py3.7`.
+We only support the latest version, i.e. with the release of a new version all support for older versions is stopped.

 ### License
 * Source Code: [LGPLv3](http://opensource.org/licenses/LGPL-3.0)